bugsounet/EXT-Background/README.md

 # MMM-GABackground

-This module is an addons for MMM-GoogleAssistant.
+This module is an extension for MMM-GoogleAssistant.

 It allows to change the default Google Assistant background to your own or with animated gifs for each status of the assistant